Put your site’s updates on autopilot with Pantheon multidev and visual testing

 SITE_NAME is a machine name of your site at Pantheon

 SITE_UUID is a uuid of your Pantheon’s site

 DIFFY_PROJECT is an id of your Diffy project.
 Check it in the URL when viewing project details.

-TMP_FOLDER is a folder where script has write access to.
-It will be used to download comparison report from Diffy and upload it to your Drupal site for review.
+TMP_FOLDER is a folder where the script has write access.
+It will be used to download the comparison report from Diffy and upload it to your Drupal site for review.
 Using /tmp should be just fine.

 Step 5.
 Run & Debug

-After you have configured the script try to run run-auto-updates.sh.
-It will create auto-update branch in your repo, set up the host and run all updates there.
+After you have configured the script tries to run run-auto-updates.sh.
+It will create an auto-update branch in your repo, set up the host, and run all updates there.